digitalmaster/roam-memo/README.md

 - Highlighting the text and adding ^^ on both sides of the text you want to mask.
 Example: ^^hide me^^
 - Wrapping the text with single brackets { }.
 Example: {hide me too}.

+### Daily Limits

+You can set a daily limit for the number of cards you want to review.
+This is useful if you want to limit the time you spend reviewing cards.
+We ensure at least ~25% of cards are new cards.

+You can set the daily limit in the plugin settings page.

 ### Cram Mode

 When you're done reviewing all due cards in a deck you can choose to continue in "Cram Mode".
 This will let you review all the cards in the deck regardless of when they are due.
 This is useful if you're studying for an exam and can't wait for the cards to become due.
 Reviewing cards in this mode do not affect spaced reptition scheduling.